 2. Submit an official credential evaluation of all transcripts or mark sheets from all previously attended colleges and universities outside of the U.S.: This ensures that your degree is equivalent to a U.S. bachelor’s degree.
 Any approved NACES evaluation firm may be used for credential evaluations.
 Approved firms can be found at www.naces.org/members.htm.
 It is extremely important that your transcript evaluation is done on a COURSE BY COURSE basis and NOT a document by document basis.

-4. Submit an official TOEFL (http://www.ets.org/toefl) score (unless your home countries native language is English, or you have graduated from a U.S. college or university): This is used to ensure that you are prepared for coursework taught in English.
+4. Submit an official TOEFL (http://www.ets.org/toefl) or IELTS score (unless your home countries native language is English, or you have graduated from a U.S. college or university): This is used to ensure that you are prepared for coursework taught in English.
 Score must be sent directly from the Educational Testing Service.
-The minimum score accepted is 550 for the paper version and 79 for the internet version.
+The minimum TOEFL score accepted is 550 for the paper version and 79 for the internet version.
+The minimum IELTS score is 6.5.

 5. Comply with departmental admission requirements: Each program may have different admissions requirements.
 For example, some require GRE scores.
 These requirements will be found within the online application when you apply.
 They can also be found with the graduate catalog HERE.
 The online application allows students to upload required documents except for the Credential Evaluation and official score reports.